-The claim was referred for adjudication on the issue of separation from last employment.
-The adjudicator issued a Determination by Adjudicator under Docket No. on , finding the claimant (disqualified) (not disqualified) for benefits pursuant to N.C.
-Gen. Stat. § 96-14().
-The (claimant) (employer) filed an appeal from the Determination and the matter was heard by Appeals Referee under Appeals Docket No. The following individuals appeared at the hearing before the Appeals Referee: .
-On , the Appeals Referee issued a decision finding the claimant (not) disqualified to receive benefits pursuant to N.C.
-Gen. Stat. § 96-14().
+The claim was referred to an adjudicator on the issue of separation from last employment.
+The adjudicator issued a Determination by Adjudicator under Docket No. finding the claimant (disqualified) (not disqualified) (eligible) (not eligible) for benefits.
+The (claimant) (employer) filed an appeal from the Determination and the matter was heard by Appeals Referee (name) under Appeals Docket No. The following individuals appeared at the hearing before the Appeals Referee: On , the Appeals Referee issued a decision finding the claimant (disqualified) (not disqualified) (eligible) (not eligible) from receiving unemployment insurance benefits pursuant to N.C.
+Gen. Stat. § 96-().
 The (claimant) (employer) has appealed.